 - The points in between, which create the PR curve, are obtained by calculating the precision and recall for different decision thresholds between 1 and 0.
 For a rough “angular” curve you would use only a few decision thresholds.
 For a smoother curve, you would use many decision thresholds.

-For this function you just have to provide a vector of the ground truth labels (true_labels) and a vector of the corresponding predicted probabilities from your model (predicted_probs.)
+For this function you provide a vector of the ground truth labels (true_labels) and a vector of the corresponding predicted probabilities from your model (predicted_probs.)
 Sklearn will use this information to calculate the average precision for you.

 Additional Section Reference: Boyd et al., “Area Under the Precision-Recall Curve: Point Estimates and Confidence Intervals.”